atom-dao/Learnweb3/Soulbound Tokens Smart Contract.md

 4. For a plus point, you can add your own stuff too, to make it more intersting.
 5. Add comments where you used your own creativity.

-# Solving Bounty
+# On Solving Bounty

 1. While creating the code use proper comments.
+2. Cash Bounty for this task is Rs.1000 (INR).
-2. Submission Deadline - 20th Aug.
+3. Submission Deadline - 20th Aug.
 1:00 pm IST to 23rd Aug.
 1:00pm IST
-3. Fork the repo and create a pull request.
+4. Fork the repo and create a pull request.